PMTrend provides precious metal supply and demand charts.

+The reason why precious metal investors should follow the fundamental supply and demand trends is because they help determine the price.
+Investing 101, how to make a profit: buy low, sell high.
 The profit motive is often what drives investors investment decisions and studying the underlying market can help them make informed decisions.

 The precious metals market is trying to find an economic equilibrium for the price and quantity produced of the underlying commodity.

+Every precious metal has a different supply and demand profile.
+For instance, gold is often seen as a good investment during economic uncertainty or during periods of high inflation.
 Whereas, silver, platinum, and palladium are often thought of as industrial commodities and therefore perform well during periods of high economic growth.

 Factors to consider when analyzing demand: